$\tau$-invariants for knots in rational homology spheres: The definition of

 \subsection{Relative periodic domains and the $c_1$-evaluation formula}

-The following gives a way of computing the Alexander grading of a generator directly from a doubly pointed Heegaard diagram for $(Y,K)$.
+The following shows how to compute the Alexander grading of a generator directly from a doubly pointed Heegaard diagram for $(Y,K)$.

-Recall that for knots in $S^3$ we can compute the Alexander grading using periodic domains on the Heegaard diagram for $0$-surgery along $K$ \cite{OS-knotinvariants}.
-We will describe an analogous construction for knots in rational homology spheres.
+Recall that for knots in the 3-sphere we can compute the Alexander grading using periodic domains on the Heegaard diagram for $0$-surgery along $K$ \cite{OS-knotinvariants}.
+Here we describe an analogous construction for knots in rational homology spheres.